 1″ – 1.5″ – large macaws, large cockatoos

 The cage should include several perches that are varied in width, size and texture.
-You can learn about the different perches available and what sizes are right for your species by reading the following article;
+You can learn about the different perches available and what sizes are right for your species by reading the following articles:

 Finally, the cage should be set up in a way that encourages activity.
 We so often try to give our parrots a life of comfort and leisure out of kindness.
 However, a parrot’s body is designed for near constant activity level and placing everything within beak’s reach will negatively impact your bird's health down the line.

 The perfect cage is a happy place with lots to do, a place that keeps your parrot’s body and mind active and offers the safety and security necessary for a parrot living in a human environment.